Theodor Morell: Final years and death

 Morell was captured by American forces and interrogated on 18 May 1945.
 One of his interrogators was reportedly "disgusted" by his obesity and lack of hygiene.
-Although he was held in an American internment camp on the site of the former Buchenwald concentration camp, and questioned because of his proximity to Hitler, Morell was never charged with a crime.
+Although he was held in an American internment camp on the site of the former Dachau concentration camp and questioned because of his proximity to Hitler, Morell was never charged with a crime.
 Grossly obese and suffering from poor health, he died in a Tegernsee hospital on 26 May 1948.